viamrobotics/docs/docs/tutorials/slam-cartographer.md

 ---
-title: "How to Run SLAM on your Robot using a LIDAR"
+title: "Run SLAM on your Robot with a LIDAR"
 linkTitle: "Run SLAM on your Robot using a LIDAR"
 weight: 50
 type: "docs"
-draft: false
+draft: true
-description: "Instructions to run SLAM with either a LIDAR or provided example data."
+description: "Instructions to run a Cartographer SLAM service with either a LIDAR (Rplidar A1 or A3) or an existing dataset."
 tags: ["slam", "camera", "services", "lidar"]
 # SMEs: Kat
 ---